Featured Post

 • After: "Claude Sonnet 4.5: What Pro Plan Users Need to Know" (58 chars)

-Meta descriptions were condensed to 150-160 characters with primary keyword and CTA.
+Meta descriptions were condensed to 150-160 characters with a clear value proposition.

-The agent built topic clusters by cross-linking related posts:
+The agent identified and built topic clusters by cross-linking related posts:

-• Next.js Development: Portfolio ↔ Blog Feature ↔ Dark Mode
+• Next.js Development cluster: Portfolio ↔ Blog Feature ↔ Dark Mode

-The entire optimization process—reading, analyzing, optimizing, and rewriting all posts—completed in approximately 45 minutes.
-Manual optimization would have taken 10-15 hours.
+The entire process — reading, analyzing, and rewriting all posts — took about 45 minutes.
+Doing this manually would have taken 10-15 hours.

 Titles within 50-60 chars 29% 100% +71%